KenKundert/quantiphy/doc/user.rst

 Rendering Quantities
 ....................

-Rendering a quantity convert it to a string.
+Rendering a quantity converts it to a string.
 There are many ways to do so.
 Using *str* renders using default settings:

 .. code-block:: python